Creative Yoga Games For Kids

 There are many ways Yoga can help kids stay active and healthy.
 The first way is all about atmosphere.
 Yoga sets a calm mood that can help to reduce stimulation and distractions in your child.
 We can add to this in our homes and classrooms by turning down the lights and playing soothing music.
 After stretching, and quiet time the child may feel less anxious, and more mentally prepared for the rest of their day.

 Yoga also promotes and regulates breathing.
-Prananyama, the fourth limb of Yoga, is the practice of deep breathing, which helps hyper children relax and gain more control over their senses.
-It has also been shown to improve mental health, and aid in digestion because of the increased blood circulation throughout the body.
+Pranayama, the fourth limb of Yoga, is the practice of deep breathing, which helps hyper children relax and gain more control over their senses.
+It has also been shown to improve mental health and aid in digestion because of the increased blood circulation throughout the body.

 The physical practice of Asana is all about routine.
 This is a great way to keep kids engaged without overwhelming them.
 Yoga allows children to practice consistency and repetition, which leads to improved focus and ability to plan and think ahead.